 The following questions address issues patients and families frequently ask after a diagnosis of a thymic tumour.

-Thymoma is considered a malignant tumour, but it often behaves in a slow-growing and less aggressive manner compared with many other cancers.
+Thymomas are classified as malignant tumours, but many behave in a relatively slow-growing and less aggressive manner compared to other cancers.

 Dr Dionysis Papadatos-Pastos